awslabs/aws-sdk-ios-samples/README.md

       + Simple Notification Service (SNS)

 #### [S3_SimpleDB_SNS_SQS_DemoTVM](S3_SimpleDB_SNS_SQS_DemoTVM/README.md)
-* This is a sample mobile application demonstrates interaction with the Token Vending Machine without requiring an identity from the user.
+* This is a sample mobile application that demonstrates interaction with the Token Vending Machine without requiring an identity from the user.
     * AWS Services involved:
       + Simple Storage (S3)
       + SimpleDB